Last Updated on

 I ended up in Central and South America, chasing trails and visiting seedy black markets.
 Keri flew to Asia, where she soaked in the sun and practiced new languages.
 We chose ten months of long-distance love over traveling the world side-by-side.

-And it worked.
-Our relationship became stronger as a result.
+And, by god, we pulled it off.
+Our relationship got stronger as a result.

 Traveling apart for the better part of a year hadn’t weakened us.
 The life-changing moments we experienced apart actually brought us closer together and solidified our foundation.
 It’s a strange concept for some, so let me explain.